Ty France Player Props: Mariners vs. Angels

-Ty France -- hitting .311 with four doubles and four RBI in his past 10 games -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Patrick Sandoval on the hill, on June 10 at 10:07 PM ET.
+Ty France -- hitting .341 in his past 10 games -- will be in action for the Seattle Mariners versus the Los Angeles Angels, with Griffin Canning on the hill, on June 11 at 4:07 PM ET.

-He racked up two hits (going 2-for-5 with an RBI) in his last appearance against the Angels.
+In his most recent game he had a one-hit showing (1-for-4) against the Angels.

 Ty France Game Info & Props vs. the Angels